 York County, James City, and Williamsburg assistance programs.

-There are resources around housing, free food, health care, and more in the Williamsburg and York County area.
-Find some of the churches that offer financial help, charities that can help with rent or utility bills, medical clinics, job programs, and other support services.
+There are resources around housing, free food, health care, Christmas gifts, and more in the Williamsburg and York County area.
+Find some of the churches that offer financial help, charities that can help with rent or utility bills, medical clinics, job programs, government assistance and other support services.
 The low income, poor, and elderly among others can get assistance.

 Financial assistance for utility bills, housing, and emergency expenses

 The Williamsburg/James City County Community Action Agency helps qualified individuals with both short term expenses and needs and they also provide longer term self-sufficiency services.

 The non-profit runs the Head Start program for the region.
 Children from low income families will receive quality pre-school services which also includes health care, food, and meals.
 Parents can access social services, which includes job search assistance, GED/ESL, financial literacy classes, health and wellness seminars, and volunteerism in the York County region and community.
 Non-English speaking parents receive support as well and they can learn English, receive assistance in finding employment, scholarships and more.

 Emergency financial aid is available.
 These services can provide one-time cash grants or assistance for paying expenses such as utility bills, medicine, rent payments, minor transportation repairs and even temporary shelter.